Darryl Strawberry: Legal and health problems

+On December 9, 1994, Strawberry was indicted on one count of income tax conspiracy and two counts of tax evasion for failing to pay $146,000 in income taxes from 1986 to 1990, stemming from failing to report $502,043 made at card shows and other appearances.
+On February 10, 1995, in a plea deal, Strawberry pled guilty to one count of tax evasion.
+On November 7, 2025, he was pardoned by President Donald Trump for this 1995 tax evasion conviction, for which he had served 6 months of home confinement and two years of probation.

 On December 19, 1995, Strawberry was charged in California with failing to make child support payments.
 When he missed a June 5, 1996, deadline to pay the child support, a Los Angeles judge set a trial date of July 17, at which time Strawberry agreed to use his signing bonus to pay the debt.

 In August 1998, Strawberry was sued by attorney Robert Shapiro for failing to pay $100,000 in legal fees, dating back to 1994, when Shapiro represented him in a contract with the Dodgers.

 On October 1, 1998, Strawberry was diagnosed with colon cancer.
-Two days later, he had surgery to remove a tumor and 24 inches of his colon.
+Two days later, he had surgery to remove a tumor.
 On October 14, doctors announced that cancer had been detected in a lymph node so he would also have to undergo chemotherapy.

 On April 3, 1999, Strawberry was arrested in Tampa, Florida for soliciting sex from a policewoman posing as a prostitute and for having a small amount of cocaine.
 On April 24, he was suspended for 140 days by Major League Baseball for the incident.
 On May 29, he pleaded no contest to the charges and was sentenced to 21 months probation and community service.